comp251/comp251.github.io/syllabus.md

 expect this challenge to take place in a climate of openmindedness and mutual respect.

+## Classroom etiquette

+The classroom environment will be informal.
+You should feel free to speak up without raising your hand, to crack jokes, etc. Being informal __does not__ mean being unprofessional, though.
+I have some very basic rules.
+They really boil down to __don't be rude.__

+* If you are going to spend class on your phone or your laptop, just don't come.
+* No earbuds on during class (exams are ok).
+* Don't take pictures of the board or projector until you clearly get acknowledgement from me (a nod is fine).
+* Don't talk over me or your peers.
+* Don't talk to your peers for an extended period while others are talking.

 ## Sexual Misconduct Disclosure

 I will do my best to help any student who comes to me with non-course-related concerns.
-Please keep in mind, however, that all faculty are required by policy to share knowledge of sexual assault, dating/domestic violence, sexual exploitation, stalking, sexual harassment and sex/gender discrimination with the Title IX Coordinator, Tiffany Cox.
+Please keep in mind, however, that all faculty are required by policy to share knowledge of sexual assault, dating/domestic violence, sexual exploitation, stalking, sexual harassment and sex/gender discrimination with the Title IX Coordinator.
 For more information about Rhodes’ sexual misconduct policy or to make a report please see [www.rhodes.edu/titleix]().

 _I reserve the right to alter this syllabus._